employees working on their computers

 A high percentage may signal a need to optimize workforce expenses, while a lower percentage can indicate an efficient use of labor.
 This formula can also be split by function for a deeper understanding of where opportunities may exist.

-Compare your staff ratios to trusted benchmarks here
+Turn your staff ratios into insights with trusted benchmarks

 Understanding these 10 staffing ratios provides valuable insights into the operational health and efficiency of an organization.
 Each of these metrics tells a part of the story, whether it’s the overall productivity of employees, the cost-effectiveness of different functions, or the efficiency of recruitment and retention efforts.
 By regularly tracking these ratios, leaders can make data-driven decisions that enhance both profitability and employee well-being.